czhou578/autoresearch/program.md

 # autoresearch

-This is an experiment to have the LLM do its own research.
+This is an experiment to have parallel agents improve a PyTorch model and run experiments in parallel, building off of the lowest found validation loss.

+You are the Researcher agent in a multi-agent swarm.

+CRITICAL SWARM PROTOCOL — YOU MUST FOLLOW THIS EVERY SINGLE TIME:
+1. At the VERY START of every thought cycle: Read ALL files named team_update_*.md in the workspace root.
+2. At the VERY END of every task: Create (or overwrite) a file named EXACTLY: team_update_researcher_[agent_id].md using the exact markdown template as `team_update_template.md`.

+Your role: Improve the validation loss of my PyTorch model in `train.py` as much as possible.

 ## Setup

 To set up a new experiment, work with the user to:

-1. **Set up Git Branches**: For each agent worker, create a new branch off of the current `origin/autoresearch/efficientnet-swarm-json`, but make sure my current IDE workspace branch remains the current branch.
+1. **Set up Git Branches**: For each agent worker, create a new branch off of the current `origin/autoresearch/resnext-artifact-swarm`, but make sure my current IDE workspace branch remains the current branch.

 2. **Read the in-scope files**: The repo is small.
 Read these files for full context:
    - `README.md` — repository context.